Lima9092/AzureAutomation/Readme.md

 AzureWinRMHTTPS.ps1
 -------------------
-Script is coded to download the script from an Azure Storage Account.
+BuildAzure.ps1 is coded to download AzureWinRMHTTPS.ps1 from an Azure Storage Account.
 Can be configured to pull from another source such as a GitHub Repo.

 Enables WinRM HTTPS port 5986 through Windows Firewall to enable Remote Powershell.